 Order and shipping confirmation

-After a purchase is complete, your customer will see the order confirmation page, and we’ll send an order notification email to the e-mail address they provided at checkout.
+After a purchase is complete, your customer will see the order confirmation page, and we’ll send an order notification email to the address they provided at checkout.
 They'll also receive a final shipping notification email when you review your orders and mark their order as shipped.
 In addition to email order notifications, you can also send SMS order notifications to your customers.
 Check out Manage Your Mailchimp Store Settings to learn more.

 Payment processing and fees